mcazan/8-week-SQL-challenge/Case study 3 - Foodie-Fi/B. Data Analysis Questions.md

 order by next_plan_id
 ;
 ```

+![plans_after_trail](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/50df6f6f-abe3-4e03-94c9-c62d81e9c840)

+*7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?*

 ### Answer:

-![plans_after_trail](https://github.com/mcazan/8-week-SQL-challenge/assets/135700965/50df6f6f-abe3-4e03-94c9-c62d81e9c840)

-7. What is the customer count and percentage breakdown of all 5 plan_name values at 2020-12-31?
 ```sql
 with next_dates as(select *,
 			lead(start_date) over(partition by customer_id order by plan_id) as next_date